jodal/pyspotify/docs/api/track.rst

         .. note:: This function returns valid data only for tracks appearing in a browse artist or browse album result (otherwise returns 0).

+    .. method:: is_autolinked()

+        :rtype:     :class:`int`
+        :returns:   wether this track is linked to another track

+        If the application wants to play this track, it has to call :meth:`playable()` on the track to obtain the linked track.

     .. method:: is_loaded()

         :rtype:     :class:`int`